kuzzleio/documentation/src/sdk-reference/cpp/1/offline-tools/index.md

 ### [startQueuing()]({{ site_base_path }}sdk-reference/cpp/1/kuzzle/start-queuing/)

 Starts queuing requests when in `offline` state.
-Request will be put in the `offline_queue` instead of being discarded, until `stopQueuing` is called.
+Requests will be put in the `offline_queue` array instead of being discarded, until `stopQueuing` is called.
 Works only in `offline` state when the `auto_queue` option is set to `false`.
 Call `playQueue` to send to Kuzzle the requests in the queue, once the SDK state passes to `online`.
 Call `flushQueue` to empty the queue without sending the requests.